zgoda/devlog/docs/index.rst

 Devlog is my personal project done mostly as a playground for different things related to web application development with Flask and architecting software in general.
+Other goal is to make *ideal package* of Flask based web application, with clean structure and modern tooling.
+I'm almost there with that.

 Speaking of functionality, the application implements or aims to implement *simple blog*:

 * authentication
 * authorization
-* inline content management
+* inline content management (no *admin interface*)
 * strict and extensible content access management

 Please note this application does not strive to be neither complete nor even